Nicholaz99/shopicho/README.md

 4. Execute `rails db:seed` on your shell to seed the database.
 5. Execute `rails s` on your shell to run the API server on your local.
 6. Read the endpoint documentation on the [List of Endpoints](#list-of-endpoints) in order to use Shopicho properly.

-## List of Endpoints
-These are the available endpoints on Shopicho with the explanations.

 ## Details of Shopicho
 - [**Authentication**](#authentication)